 This should be obvious.
 Slow loading resources will cause bottlenecks and a bad user experience, so it’s crucial to resolve them as soon as possible.
 Before you ask how fast should a good site be and how slow is considered too slow, there’s an application performance index called Apdex that helps you figure out the target response time.

 Your page speed will be significantly affected by the size of your resources and the number of requests.
-As a general rule of thumb, you should try to optimize all your resources and get the response times to be as quick as possible.
+As a general rule of thumb, you should try to optimize all your resources and get the response times to be as fast as possible.
 These are just two of the many things you can do to increase website speed.
 You can find more techniques in our article about front-end optimization tips.

 If you don’t know yet how fast is your website, read our blog post on how to properly check website speed.

 I’m not talking about the obvious errors that you’ll get like 404 or 503.
 I’m talking about the errors that are less obvious like a 3rd party API that refuses connection or sending an HTTP request when you should be sending an HTTPS request.
 Issues like these can cause severe service disruptions that will break your users’ experience.

 While some of the issues you’ll run into as a developer can be solved using solely the information you were provided in the console log, you will have some that aren’t as easy to figure out.
 In some cases you’ll have a single location for your logs but more often than not, your logs will be in separate locations, with separate timestamps, and probably have different redundancies that will make debugging quite complicated.